awslabs/graphstorm/docs/source/advanced/multi-target-ntypes.rst

 -------------------------------------------------------

 You can also use GraphStorm's multi-target node types configuration.
-But this method is less flexibility that the multi-task learning method provides.
+But this method is less flexible than the multi-task learning method.

 - Train on multiple node types: The users only need to edit the ``target_ntype`` in model config YAML file to minimize the objective function defined on mutiple target node types.
 For example,